athemes/Merchant/readme.txt

 15. Cookie Banner Module

 == Changelog ==
+= 1.9.6 =
+* Fixed - Conditional logic was broken in some modules settings page.

 = 1.9.5 =
 * Added - Product Labels: A specific product option within the "Pages to Display" allows adding labels to specific products.